EduDose

 • EduDose has provided this test in both English and Hindi medium.

-The isotope of Uranium used in atomic reactors is:
+The fuel used in an atomic reactor is:

 Now check your Result..